“How Much Will I Need to Retire?”

 Perhaps you are 20-25 years away from retiring.
 Factoring in inflation and medical costs, maybe you would prefer $80,000 in annual income plus Social Security at the time you retire.
 Strictly adhering to the 4% rule, you will need to save $2 million in retirement funds to satisfy that preference.1

 There are many variables in retirement planning, but there are also two realities that are hard to dismiss.
-One, retiring with $1 million in invested assets may suffice in 2018, but not in the 2030s or 2040s, given how even moderate inflation whittles away purchasing power over time.
+One, retiring with $1 million in invested assets may have sufficed in 2018, but not in the 2030s or 2040s, given how inflation whittles away purchasing power over time.
 Two, most Americans are saving too little for retirement: about 5% of their pay, according to research from the Federal Reserve Bank of St. Louis.
 Fifteen percent is a better goal.1

 There is the 75-year-old who takes any job he can, no matter how unsatisfying or awkward, because he realizes he is within a few years of outliving his money.
 There is the small business owner entering her sixties with little or no savings (and no exit strategy) who doggedly resolves to work until she dies.

 Perhaps you have seen the widow in her seventies who moves in with her son and his spouse out of financial desperation, exhibiting early signs of dementia and receiving only minimal Social Security benefits.
 Or the healthy and active couple in their sixties who retire years before their savings really allow, and who are chagrined to learn that their only solid hope of funding their retirement comes down to selling the home they have always loved and moving to a cheaper and less cosmopolitan area or a tiny condominium.